Newspaper Page Text

 About the only remedies possible are those which can

-show res_u_lts over only a long period of time.
+show results over only a long period of time.
 For country

-cpr_nmumtms, let the states provide proper educational faci
+communities, let the states provide proper educational faci

 lities and ample protection to its Negro citizens in order to